spatie/laravel-permission/docs/basic-usage/blade-directives.md

 ### Roles
-As discussed in the Best Practices section of the docs, it is strongly recommended to always use permission directives, instead of role directives.
+As discussed in the Best Practices section of the docs, **it is strongly recommended to always use permission directives**, instead of role directives.

+Additionally, if your reason for testing against Roles is for a Super-Admin, see the Best Practices section of the docs.

-However, in case you need to test for Roles, this package also adds Blade directives to verify whether the currently logged in user has all or any of a given list of roles.
+If you actually need to test for Roles, this package offers some Blade directives to verify whether the currently logged in user has all or any of a given list of roles.

 Optionally you can pass in the `guard` that the check will be performed on as a second argument.